 We will not know the exact circumstances of this tragedy until the Representative for Children and Youth, Mary Ellen Turpel-Lafond carries out her inquiry, and that only after the coroner’s report.
 British Columbians have great respect for Ms. Turpel-Lafond, this is one of the few glimmers of hope in this horrific situation.

-B.C. lacks a Crisis Response System for Families with Children with Special Needs
+B.C. lacks a Crisis Response System for Families with Children with Diverse Needs

 The shameful reality is that while we have many committed social workers, teachers, clinicians and medical specialists, we do not have a systemic approach to supporting our most vulnerable citizens: those with severe developmental disabilities, with or without autism, who cannot advocate for themselves and whose parents are exhausted by decades of begging for support.
 The Autism Funding Program was never meant to address these profound challenges.